facebook/docusaurus/website/docs/advanced/ssg.md

 ---
-sidebar_label: Server-side rendering
+sidebar_label: Static site generation
 description: Docusaurus statically renders your React code into HTML, allowing faster load speed and better SEO.
 ---

-# Server-side generation (SSG)
+# Static site generation (SSG)

 In [architecture](architecture.md), we mentioned that the theme is run in Webpack.
 But beware: that doesn't mean it always has access to browser globals!
 The theme is built twice:

 - During **server-side rendering**, the theme is compiled in a sandbox called [React DOM Server](https://reactjs.org/docs/react-dom-server.html).
 You can see this as a "headless browser", where there is no `window` or `document`, only React.
 SSR produces static HTML pages.
 - During **client-side rendering**, the theme is compiled with standard React DOM, and has access to browser variables.
 CSR produces dynamic JavaScript.

-:::info
+:::info SSR or SSG?

-_Server-side rendering_ and _server-side generation_ can be different concepts, but we use them interchangeably.
+_Server-side rendering_ and _static site generation_ can be different concepts, but we use them interchangeably.

 :::